-The current software certification scheme has tested the Coordination View Certification 2.0 (CV 2.0) for export and import of IFC2x3-files.
+The most widely adopted software certification program is IFC2x3.
+This is tested for the Coordination View Certification 2.0 (CV 2.0) for export and import of IFC2x3-files.
 The export test options are available to take account of the following exchange requirements.

 Export of IFC2x3 files tests the following exchange requirements: